Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Downtown San Diego

 Many of the docents served aboard and share firsthand stories that bring the ship’s history to life.
-I recommend this stop to nearly every family visiting San Diego—there’s nothing else quite like it.
+I recommend this stop to nearly every family visiting San Diego.
+There’s nothing else quite like it.

-Tickets & Passes: Included with CityPASS & Go City San Diego.
-We have a discount, or you can buy direct.
+Best For: Preschoolers and above · Time: Half to Full Day · Tickets: Included with CityPASS & Go City San Diego.
+We have a discount, or you can buy direct. · Read More: Tips for Visiting the USS Midway Museum

 17. Maritime Museum of San Diego